Duration

 Day 12.

 Today is our second rest day.
 We have increased the average daily distance and have been travelling for 12 days so what better way to spend the day than relaxing in “Healing” hot pools.
 If we haven’t already your driver can give you a lift back to Karakorum to explore the ancient city.
-The city was likely an important Ger town during Ghengis Khan’s time due to the wealth and fertility of the surrounding Orkon valley.
+The city was likely an important Ger town during Ghengis Khan’s time due to the wealth and fertility of the surrounding Orkon Valley.
 The city however didn’t rise to prominence until his successor Ögedei erected the city walls and built a fixed palace.
 Under his rule, the site was to become a major site of world politics and the heart of the Mongol empire.
 The site is famous today for the Erdene Zuu Monastery (Mongolia’s earliest surviving Buddhist Monastery) and the nearby museum of Mongolian history.
 We will spend the night at one of the many resorts in the Tsenkher hot spring region before starting out on the final leg of this challenge.

 Day 13.

 Our next destination is Khorgo Mountain overlooking the White Lake 180km North West of Altan-Ovoo.
-The roads are again tarmacked and lead gentle into the mountains at a steady gradient.
+The roads are again tarmacked and lead gently into the mountains at a steady gradient.
 Today’s aim is to cover over half the distance to our camp near Khorgo.
 To do so we need to cross two mountain ranges to reach a wide and fertile river valley where we can pick an idyllic spot to camp for the night.
 Ride target 91.3km, with elevation gain/loss of 1399m -1191m

 Day 14.